What is Team Building? How to Build Stronger, Cohesive Teams in 2026

 Sometimes, your people just need an opportunity to spend time together without work hanging over their heads.

-The benefits are well worth the downtime, as employees who are able to create and maintain friendships at work are almost three times as likely to be their most productive selves.
-And for remote workers in particular, team bonding activities can often help with the isolation that comes from working apart from the rest of the group.
+The benefits are well worth the downtime.
+Recent workplace research links employee friendships to increased retention rates, among other benefits.
+And for off-site workers in particular, team bonding activities can often help overcome the isolation of working apart from the group.

-Teams with locally-based employees might go out for a meal together, or plan a day around a fun activity like a scavenger hunt or escape room.
+Teams with in-person (or local remote) employees might go out for a meal together, or plan a day around a fun activity like a scavenger hunt or escape room.
 Meanwhile, hybrid and remote teams can host virtual team-building events like wine tasting, game socials, or cooking classes.
 And don’t forget about informal opportunities for team bonding—think icebreakers before team meetings or scheduled one-on-one Zoom meetings for remote colleagues to interact with each other.

 Three tips and best practices for effective team building